colinfran/kwallet/README.md

 Under the hood, the kwallet website files are bundled and pushed up to a specific branch: "gh-pages".
 This branch is what is used to host the website.

+The root domain (kwallet.app) is hosted via GitHub Pages.
+The api subdomain (api.kwallet.app) is hosted via DigitalOcean.
+All this was set up through the DNS records.
+Must have admin access to be able to make changes to DNS records.